American-School-of-the-Hague/PowerSchool_Plugin_Template/README.md

 #### Wild-Card Column references in SELECT

-While this is completely valid SQL, PowerQuery can't handle it and direct column references should be used. **NB!** There is a counter example to this wehre a wildcard must be used when using CTEs.
+While this is completely valid SQL, PowerQuery can't handle it and direct column references should be used. **NB!** There is a counter example to this where a wildcard must be used when using CTEs.
 See the errors section below for more information.

 Example: